xuanxu/starmatrix/CODE_OF_CONDUCT.md

-# Intergalactic :: Code of Conduct
+# Starmatrix :: Code of Conduct

 ## Our Pledge